Mentoring the Next Generation

 - Spend several hours per day with apprentice in a work-learn environment

-- Conduct four formal evaluations using a skills checklist with the apprentice
+- Conduct three formal evaluations using a skills checklist with the apprentice

 For Quivira

-- Sign an annual memorandum of understanding outlining the elements of the program
+- Sign an annual memorandum of understanding and a grant agreement

 - Attend mentor orientation and periodic conference calls throughout the season

-- Occasionally host other NAP apprentices for ranch/farm overnight work visits
+- Occasionally host other New Agrarian Program apprentices for ranch/farm overnight work visits

-- Individual webpages featuring each mentor operation and apprenticeship
+- Individual website pages featuring each mentor operation and apprenticeship details

 - Outreach and promotion, including advertising online, in print, and in communities local to each apprenticeship